IaaS 101: Types Of Compute

 An introduction to IaaS Compute at IBM Cloud

-This is made possible because of data centers.
-These buildings, located in various regions all around the world, house rows and rows of servers (groups of computers) and are connected together through switches and routers (networking).
-They have access to redundant cooling, redundant power, an internet connection and skilled admins and techs who keep everything going.
+Data centers play a crucial role in making these platforms operational.
+Located in large buildings around the world, they house numerous rows of servers connected through extensive networks of cables, switches, and routers.
+These facilities ensure consistent access to cooling, power, and internet connectivity, all managed by skilled administrators who ensure everything operates smoothly.
 Customers can rent as much or as little as they need and focus on building their businesses, not maintaining infrastructure.

-As more companies move to the cloud, common customer use-cases are:
+As more companies transition to the cloud, the most common customer use cases include:

-• Building cloud-native applications (specifically designed to run consistently across private, public and hybrid clouds), or extending legacy applications into the cloud space.
+1. Building Cloud-Native Applications: Applications specifically designed to run consistently across private, public, and hybrid cloud environments or extend legacy applications into the cloud.

 Compute at IBM Cloud is broken up into different specialized teams.
-Our specific IaaS (Infrastructure as a service) compute design team works on: VPC, VMware, Virtual Servers, Bare Metal Servers, and recently Networking appliances and interconnectivity (which enables everything to be connected together).
-The other teams that round out the compute catalog are: Power VS (Power), IBM Z (Hyper Protect Virtual Servers), Kubernetes (IKS), Red Hat OpenShift (ROKS) and finally Code Engine, which is a server-less compute and is its own specialty not covered here yet.
+Our specific IaaS (Infrastructure as a Service) compute design team works on VPC Virtual Servers, VPC Bare Metal Servers, Images, Platform Services, Autoscale, and Dedicated Host, and we even support workload teams such as HPC and SAP when needed.
+The other teams that round out the compute catalog are Power VS, IBM Z (Hyper Protect Virtual Servers), Kubernetes (IKS), Red Hat OpenShift (ROKS), and finally, Code Engine.

 Bare Metal for Classic

-A physical server (computer) that is entirely dedicated to its customer.
-These devices are highly secure and stable, but also generally the most expensive option.
-Due to the physical nature and availability of components in different locations they often require longer lengths of time to set up and take down.
+Our first-generation infrastructure is an entire physical server dedicated to a single customer.
+These devices are highly secure and stable but tend to be the most expensive option.
+Additionally, due to their physical nature and the availability of components in various locations, setting up and taking down these servers requires more time.

 Virtual Servers for Classic